Skip to content

 Side Effects & Precautions

-Although wood apple is safe for most people, excessive consumption may cause:
+While safe for most people, excessive consumption may cause:

 • Mild digestive discomfort if consumed in large quantities.